AmbiqAI/cmsis-aot-tester/cmsis_nn_tools/tflite_generator/tester/descriptors/README.md

 ## Usage

-These descriptors can be used with the CMSIS-NN tester to generate test harnesses for the existing test cases.
+These descriptors can be used with Helia-Core Tester to generate test harnesses for the existing test cases.
 Each descriptor follows the same format as the manually created descriptors in the parent directory.

 ## Notes